wuzzeb/germinate/README.md

   public static class Producer_AssemblyName {
     public static MyRecord Produce(this MyRecord val, Action<IMyRecordDraft> f) {
-      // make new instance of class which implements IMyRecordDraft with values initially coming from val
+      // make new instance which implements IMyRecordDraft with values initially coming from val
       // call f
       // convert result to new MyRecord
     }